99003552/Profile/Readme.md

 ## 2. C#

-1. Student Management System
+A).
+Student Management System

 Student management system is a boiler plate code to manage the student details like adding,removing,updating which was written in C#.

 Link:[https://github.com/99003552/CSHARP\_DAY4\_ACTIVITY4](https://github.com/99003552/CSHARP_DAY4_ACTIVITY4)

-2. Shopping Cart
+B).
+Shopping Cart

 Shopping Cart is also a boiler plate code to manage the products in to the cart of the customer by authorizing and displaying the cart and adding details to the cart.

 Link: [https://github.com/99003552/CSHARP\_DAY3\_ACTIVITY1](https://github.com/99003552/CSHARP_DAY3_ACTIVITY1)

-3. ABC logistics:
+c).
+ABC logistics:

 A boiler plate code for logistics based on the transportation.